-

 Market and Social Surveys

 This course covers the theory and practice of survey research.
 Topics include questionnaire design and formatting; sample design and selection; interviewing techniques; data base design and data entry; and elementary data analysis and report production.
-Students individually design and conduct a survey on a topic of their choice, and collectively conduct and analyze a sample survey of the Brown student population.
+Students will design, construct, administer, and analyze a survey for a Brown community partner.

 - Primary Instructor